 5 – Innovative Pet Labs Wellness Test

-The results were underwhelming, but a free consultation cleared everything up, and they gave me the veterinarian reports, which I found more helpful.
-Zoey is doing great, and Apollo has the beginning stages of leaky gut.
+I tested two dogs: Zoey is doing great, and Apollo has the beginning stages of leaky gut.

 - Test type: stool